-Here we talk about the often-missed kinds of payroll fraud and what to do:
+In this article, we’ll talk about the often-missed kinds of payroll fraud and what to do.

-Normally this could be a former employee, possible vendor, a made-up person, which can be easily overlooked, moreso if your company has a larger number or employees.
-It is recommended that an audit be done of your payroll reports to look for things such as: direct deposits made to the same bank account or duplicate SSNs.
+A ghost employee could be a former employee, a possible vendor, or even a made-up person in your payroll system.
+This can be easily overlooked especially if your company has a large number of employees.
+Perform an audit of your payroll reports to identify things such as direct deposits made to the same bank account or duplicate SSNs.

 #2.
 Having a coworker punch the time for someone who is not there to do it themselves.

 #3.
-Seeing that cash advances haven’t been repaid.
+Seeing unpaid cash advances and other expenses that have already been repaid.

 #4.
-Self-approved pay rate increases, bonuses or bogus commissions, or overtime.
+Self-approved pay rate increases, bonuses or bogus commissions, or overtime recorded by employee.

-All kinds of payroll fraud are easily preventable with the following internal controls:
+Prevent all kinds of payroll fraud with these internal strategies.

-- Review cancelled check payees against the names in your books and your monthly bank statements.
+- Review canceled check payees against the names in your books and your monthly bank statements.

 - Implement rotation and cross-training with your HR & payroll staff.